posrocket/posrocket-python-sdk/docs/source/how_to/catalog_service.rst

     - Each Service has 2 Getter functions which are:
         * Get tag by ID:
+            get a specific `CatalogTagModel`_. by id

         .. sourcecode:: python

             tag = launch_pad.catalog_tag_service.get_tag_by_id(<tag_id>)

         * Get all tags:
+            get all current business `CatalogTagModel`_. you can filter by name and you can also select the page by passing any of those variables to the get_tags function.

         .. sourcecode:: python